 I started writing music and playing the piano when I was about 12 years old.
 I remember how I did put my fingers the first time on the keyboard, and right away, the profound connection made me start to write my own melodies.
 It must be something that comes from somewhere I just cannot explain, and luckily this has continued all through my life until today.

 During my high school years I started composing, studying classical music, and exploring all kinds of contemporary composing techniques.
 At that time, I had the idea of having the first concert of my own compositions.
 For this idea to become a reality, I felt that I needed to explore new countries and cultures to be inspired for writing new music.
 My sister who was already staying in Italy invited me to visit there… So I found Italy in my life.
 This thing would affect me significantly in the future…

 I spent the first winter in Italy in 1986 and kept writing new material for my concert.
 After returning back in Finland I found a professional composer in my hometown to who I could show all my sketches and compositions and share ideas with him.
 He helped me with my first serious compositions and giving some valuable tips for the creative process.
 I am grateful for all that – you can never have enough help at the beginning of your career.

 My first composition concert was held in the spring of 1987 and it was organized in collaboration with my hometown’s symphony orchestra.
-In the concert, I was performing as a pianist and conductor.
-The program included my latest works for string quartet, quintetto, string orchestra. and a piece for solo piano, The style of my music at that time was still more traditional in many aspects.
+I was performing as a pianist and conductor at the concert.
+The program included my latest works for string quartet, quintetto, string orchestra, and a piece for solo piano.
+The style of my music at that time was still more traditional in many aspects.